We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 RISK MANAGEMENT AND INTERNAL CONTROLS

-The Board is responsible for the overall internal controls framework, but acknowledges that no cost-effective internal controls system will preclude all errors and irregularities.
+The Board is responsible for the overall risk management and internal control framework, but acknowledges that no costeffective risk management and internal controls system will preclude all errors and irregularities.
 The system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.
 The internal controls in place will address the financial, operational, compliance and information technology risks, and the objectives of these controls are to provide reasonable assurance that there are no material financial misstatements or material loss and assets are safeguarded.

 As the Group does not have a risk management committee, the Board and Management assume the responsibility of the risk management function.
 Management is responsible for designing, implementing and monitoring the risk management and internal control systems.
 Management reviews regularly the Group's business and operational activities to identify areas of significant risks as well as appropriate measures to control and mitigate these risks.
 Management reviews significant policies and procedures and highlights significant matters to the Board and the AC.

-As the Group continues to grow and with the business environment evolving, the Board will continue to review and take appropriate steps to strengthen the Group's overall system of internal controls.
-The Board and the AC also noted that all internal controls contain inherent limitations and no systems of internal controls could provide absolute assurance against the occurrence of material errors, poor judgment in decision making, human error, losses, fraud or other irregularities.
+As the Group continues to grow and with the business environment evolving, the Board will continue to review and take appropriate steps to strengthen the Group's overall system of risk management and internal controls.
+The Board and the AC also noted that all internal controls contain inherent limitations and no systems of internal controls could provide absolute assurance against the occurrence of material errors, poor judgment in decision making, human errors, losses, fraud or other irregularities.

-The CEO and the Chief Operating Officer have assured the Board that:
+The CEO and the Group Finance Manager have assured the Board that:

-Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which are currently in place, the Board, with the concurrence of the AC, is of the view that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group as at 30 June 2018.
+Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which are currently in place, the Board, with the concurrence of the AC, is of the opinion that there were no material weaknesses being identified and there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group as at 30 June 2019.